 - If you have a large awning then the ground itself may give off moisture and a awning footprint can help reduce this.

 - It well worth using a closed cell or self inflating mat to insulate yourself from the cold ground while you are sleeping.
-We prefer the self inflating mats, such as 'Thermarest', as these tend to give a comfortable surface to sleep on as well as good insulation and with the chair kits that convert them into comfortable chairs they are certainly worth the extra weight.
+We prefer the self inflating mats, such as the 'Thermarest' or 'Exped' type, as these tend to give a comfortable surface to sleep on as well as good insulation and with the chair kits that convert them into comfortable chairs they are certainly worth the extra weight.

 - Go to bed warm, otherwise if you go to bed cold it will take you ages to warm up.
 If you are cold, warm yourself up with a hot drink or some hot food or perhaps take some gentle exercise.
 If you think it is going to be a cold night, it is better to go to bed with extra clothes on and take them off if you get too hot rather than the other way around.